 - Nutritional data is for guidance only and is not intended to be a strict calculation as ingredients can vary.
 Data does not include any bread products as many may choose to use the filling as a salad or side dish.
 Also, data does not include the almonds, salad or coriander garnishes.

-- Storage: Store the vegan coronation chicken in an airtight container in the refrigerator for up to 3-4 days.
+- Store the vegan coronation chicken in an covered container in the refrigerator for up to 3-4 days.
 Prepared sandwiches can be wrapped with food wrap and stored for 1-2 days.

-- Serving suggestions: Serve as a sandwich filling, on top of a salad or baked potato, or as a party dip with crackers or vegetable sticks.
+- Serve as a sandwich filling, as a salad, for lettuce wraps or baked potato fillings, or as a dip with crackers or tortilla chips.

-- Adjusting the spiciness: If you prefer a milder or spicier coronation chicken, adjust the amount of curry powder and cayenne pepper to taste.
+- If you prefer a milder or spicier coronation chicken, adjust the amount of curry powder and cayenne pepper to taste.

-- Vegan mayonnaise: You can use store-bought vegan mayonnaise or make your own by blending together vegan-friendly ingredients such as silken tofu, vinegar, and mustard.
-Check out Dr McDougall's easy recipe for a silken-tofu based mayonnaise.
+- You can use store-bought vegan mayonnaise or make your own by blending together vegan-friendly ingredients such as silken tofu, vinegar, and mustard.
+Check out Dr McDougall's easy recipe for an easy silken-tofu based mayonnaise.

 Nutrition